Telegram Stars Withdrawal: How to Cash Out

 Stars vs. Stripe: Two Different Income Streams

-Stars and Stripe serve different creator needs.
-Stars are native to Telegram — frictionless for fans, zero platform fee for creators, but tied to crypto conversion and subject to app-store pricing distortion.
-Stripe delivers clean fiat to your bank account on a predictable schedule but requires fans to leave Telegram to pay.
+Stars and Stripe solve different problems.
+Stars are native to Telegram — frictionless for fans, zero platform fee for creators, but tied to crypto conversion and the 21-day lock.
+Stripe delivers clean fiat directly to your bank account on a predictable schedule.
+Stack both: Stars for micro-tips and reactions, Stripe for full channel access and recurring memberships.

 Frequently Asked Questions